fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 • Overweight men have more damage to their sperm DNA xi

-• Obesity causes erectile dysfunction because a hormone (aromatase) in fat tissue converts testosterone to estrogen
+• Obesity promotes erectile dysfunction because a hormone (aromatase) in fat tissue converts testosterone to estrogens

 • Male obesity affects the metabolic and reproductive health of their children, with evidence that paternal health cues pass to the next generation xii